aws/aws-rfdk/integ/README.md

 1. Configure AWS credentials (tests will use the default AWS profile, so either set up a default profile in .aws/credentials or use temporary credentials).

-1. If your AWS profile has a different default region fromw here the test app will be deployed, set the AWS_REGION variable to the desired region.
+1. Set the environment variable CDK_DEFAULT_REGION to the region the test should be deployed in

 1. Configure test-config.sh.
-This script sets environment variables which are necessary for the tests.
-Currently this includes:
+This script configures which test modules will run and overrides certain default values.
+Currently these include:
     * Options required for all Deadline test components:
       * DEADLINE_VERSION - version of the Deadline repository installer used for the test
       * DEADLINE_STAGING_PATH - Complete path to local staging folder for Deadline assets (see `packages/aws-rfdk/docs/DockerImageRecipes.md` for more information)